As they say, “money makes the world go round.” There is just no denying it.

 So, if money is the motivation to study and to, subsequently, get a job, this begs the question: which jobs pay most in Singapore?

-What do you need to invest your time into, to make sure that you will land a cushy position once you have acquired your degree?
+What do you need to invest your time into, what is the average salary in Singapore, to make sure that you will land a cushy position once you have acquired your degree?
 These are the questions we will answer in the following article.
 So, if you are still undecided about what to study, keep reading.

 The good news is you have got a number of choices.
 There are dozens of occupations in Singapore that pay a very handsome salary, so you have quite a lot of leeway if you want to simultaneously earn a good living and follow your passion.